 Breast augmentation at our Barrington, IL, practice is one of our most popular procedures.
 In fact, it has been the number-one cosmetic procedure in the U.S. for several years running.
 Because breast augmentation is so common, we think it is important to write informative blogs about all aspects of the surgical process, including post-op healing.
-Here are a few things we believe all patients should keep in mind after breast surgery.
+Here are a few things we believe all patients should keep in mind during your breast augmentation recovery.

 It is not uncommon for breast augmentation patients to feel tightness, and sometimes even slight numbness, around your breasts.
 These sensations can take up to 3 months to subside, as it takes time for the muscle, breast tissue, and skin to adjust to your implants.

 How long after breast augmentation does swelling go down?

 During recovery, you can expect a moderate amount of swelling, and tightness is due in part to the swelling that occurs.
 Your breasts size will continue to change for several months after surgery as the swelling fades and your implants settle.
 We walk more about breast swelling and worry that breasts appear too high immediately after surgery in a related blog post.